jpritikin/coach/content/docs/services/groups.md

 ### Men's Group

-This group is for men with the following profile:
+Due to my own limited background and expertise, this group is for men with the following profile:

 - biologically male at birth
 - cisgender
 - heterosexual

-Please look elsewhere if you are gay, bisexual, or transgender.
+No disrespect, but please look elsewhere if you are gay, bisexual, or transgender.

 **Brotherhood of Understanding**: Forge genuine connections, share insights, and build a strong network of support among men who are walking similar paths.